popskraft/nutcracker/content/_index.md

       description: >
         **Industrial cleaning wipes** tackle oil, grease, and water with excellent strength and absorption.
 Designed for dealerships and service centers, they deliver a professional clean with minimal effort.
       buttons:
-        - label: Buy Wipes Roll
+        - label: Buy From Distributor
           url: https://akdealerservices.com/product/1000534-mechanic-cloths
           icon: cart-alt
           class: n01